zeinnicholas/community-guidelines/templates/editor-v4-bug-report-form-template-01.md

 > Please only use this form if you've already investigated and confirmed that the issue is caused specifically by Editor V4 components.
 > If your issue is unrelated to Editor V4 features, or if you're here for another reason please **[use our general 🐞 Bug Report form instead](#)**.
 >
 > Keep in mind the **Editor V4** is a work in progress and should not be used on production sites.
-It also might not meet all existing features of Elementor V3, and it may be susceptible to instabilities or changes.
+It may not include all features from Elementor V3 and is subject to changes or instability during development.
 >
 > 🧪 For discussing and sharing feedback about the Editor V4, please go to the dedicated Discussion Category instead: **[Discuss the Editor V4](#)**
 >